charlesjlee/charlesjlee-website/content/about.md

 title = "About"
 date = "2016-12-21"
 sidemenu = "true"
-description = "What's happening here?"
+description = ""
 +++

-This is my website.
-I will post things here.

-This is a work in-progress.
+This place is where I post projects I have worked and will work on, my musings on programming and life, my thoughts and feelings, and other universal truths.
+My schooling and trade are in operations research and application/database development, respectively.
+At the moment, I'm exploring deep learning and block chain.

-You can contact me at charleslee592<span style="display:none">foo</span>@gmail.com

-My resume is in the sidebar
+You can reach me at charleslee592<span style="display:none">foo</span>@gmail.com.
+I am currently available for remote, contract work.
+My resume is in the sidebar.